- Blog

 Wherever you turn there’s a new application for blockchain technology.
 It is already disrupting parts of the financial services industry and some banks have even issued their own cryptocurrency accounts apparently in direct competition to their own traditional core business, to speed up back office settlement systems.
 But the impact is predicted by many to go much further than financial services and I believe it will fundamentally alter the way we do business with each other – not only the way we use money.

 Take a simple purchasing transaction and its associated documents: a purchase order, a delivery note and an invoice.
-When it comes to paying a supplier, typically, an administrator in the buying organisation checks that the supplier’s invoice matches a corresponding Purchase Order and the delivery details.
+When it comes to paying a supplier, typically, an administrator in the buying organization checks that the supplier’s invoice matches a corresponding Purchase Order and the delivery details.
 This is important because there maybe discrepancies – an over or under delivery or a price variance for example.
-But suppose we performed purchasing transactions using a blockchain platform.
+But suppose we performed purchasing transactions using a blockchain invoice processing platform.
 There would be no need to check that the invoice matches because if the records – the order, the delivery confirmation etc. – are stored in the blockchain, the provenance, authenticity and accuracy of these records are guaranteed.
 If that is the case, there is no need for an invoice.
 Payment could be made as a logical step following delivery as long as the delivery details match the P.O. details.

-It may seem farfetched – even fanciful – to imagine that by using blockchain technology business could dispense with a fundamental business document – the invoice – but internet shopping also seemed unfathomable in the early 1990s.
+It may seem farfetched – even fanciful – to imagine that by using blockchain technology in invoice processing business could dispense with a fundamental business document – the invoice – but internet shopping also seemed unfathomable in the early 1990s.
 Let me remind you of what the world was like then.
 The internet was a new type of robust network.
 It was used for communication.
 Email was the killer app.
 Academics used the world wide web to share information.
-Its potential to reach into the home was recognised early but it was communication and content consumption that was seen as its primary purpose.
+Its potential to reach into the home was recognized early but it was communication and content consumption that was seen as its primary purpose.
 Online shopping was considered inappropriate – why would anyone buy something via the internet when they can buy it from a store?
 And in any case, there were practical, contractual and legal obstacles.
 Old world paper processes such as signatures were deemed essential and there were of course security concerns.
 Yet despite the cynicism and the mountain of conventional thinking that had to be overcome, in less than a decade e-commerce had taken over the world.

-The future of finance with blockchain
+Reducing Fraud and Errors Through Blockchain Automation (was The future of finance with blockchain)

 Consider for example the impact of a single, transparent shared ledger of B2B transactions across a supply chain.
 Using modern data mining, artificial intelligence (AI) and predictive analytics, unparalleled value could be extracted from that information.
 But that is only the tip of the iceberg – why limit this to a single supply chain of one buyer and its many buyers.
 It could extend across a whole industry or even a whole economy.
 Real-time automated audits of business transactions could make tax collection more efficient and more effective.